- Profit or Loss From Business

 Exception for certain taxpayers.

-If you are a qualifying taxpayer or a qualifying small business taxpayer (discussed next), you can account for inventoriable items in the same manner as materials and supplies that are not incidental.
+If you are a qualifying taxpayer or a qualifying small business taxpayer (discussed next), you can account for inventoriable items in the same manner as non-incidental materials and supplies.
 Under this accounting method, inventory costs for raw materials purchased for use in producing finished goods and merchandise purchased for resale are deductible in the year the finished goods or merchandise are sold (but not before the year you paid for the raw materials or merchandise, if you are also using the cash method).
-Enter amounts paid for all raw materials and merchandise during 2016 on line 36.
-The amount you can deduct for 2016 is figured on line 42.
+Enter amounts paid for all raw materials and merchandise during 2017 on line 36.
+The amount you can deduct for 2017 is figured on line 42.

 This is a taxpayer (a) whose average annual gross receipts for each tax year ending on or after December 17, 1998, are $1 million or less, and (b) whose business is not a tax shelter (as defined in section 448(d)(3)).
 To figure your average annual gross receipts for each tax year, add the gross receipts for that tax year and the 2 preceding tax years.
 Divide the total by three.